longradix/dblint/README.md

 dblint has been implemented and evaluated on MySQL and its derivatives.

-Implemented from [DBLint (Aalborg Universitet)](https://projekter.aau.dk/projekter/en/studentthesis/dblint-a-tool-for-automated-analysis-of-database-design(f9f7ad9f-6043-4424-82e2-5e4a1d1ad875).html).
-From this source the numbering scheme has been reused as much as possible; not all rules are implemented.
+Implemented from [DBLint (Aalborg Universitet)](https://projekter.aau.dk/projekter/en/studentthesis/dblint-a-tool-for-automated-analysis-of-database-design(f9f7ad9f-6043-4424-82e2-5e4a1d1ad875).html), from which source the numbering scheme has been reused as much as possible.
+Not all rules are implemented.

 Read `dblint_overview` to see which rules are implemented.
 Use `dblint-script` to run all rules on the MySQL command line.